locationtech/geomesa/docs/user/accumulo/data_management.rst

 .. code-block:: bash

-    $ geomesa export -c myTable -f mySft --format avro --gzip 6 -o myFeatures.avro
+    $ geomesa-accumulo export -c myTable -f mySft --format avro --gzip 6 -o myFeatures.avro

-To re-import the data into another environment, you may use the import command.
+To re-import the data into another environment, you may use the ingest command.
 Because the Avro file is self-describing, you do not need to specify any converter config or simple feature type definition:

 .. code-block:: bash

-    $ geomesa import -c myTable -f mySft myFeatures.avro
+    $ geomesa-accumulo ingest -c myTable -f mySft myFeatures.avro

 If your data is too large for a single file, you may run multiple exports and use CQL filters to separate your data.